(See also Overview of Histiocytic Syndromes.)

 Because some of these tests may not be widely available and HLH is uncommon, patients are usually referred to specialized centers for evaluation.

-Treatment should be started if the disorder is suspected, even if not all diagnostic criteria are fulfilled.
+Treatment for hemophagocytic lymphohistiocytosis should be started if the disorder is suspected, even if not all diagnostic criteria are fulfilled.
 Patients are usually treated by a pediatric hematologist and in a referral center experienced in treating patients with HLH.
 Treatment depends on the presence of factors such as a family history of HLH, coexisting infections, and demonstrated immune system defects.
 Treatment for HLH may include cytokine inhibitors, immune therapy, chemotherapy, some combination of these, and possibly stem cell transplantation.